jhnbsh/wordlist_mod/README.md

    1. Select all default settings, except for on the 'Customize Python' screen click "Add python.exe to Path" and choose "Will be installed to local hard-drive".

-   MacOS users: Linux users:  None, both python and the necessary libraries should be natively installed.
+   MacOS users:  None, both python and the necessary libraries should be natively installed.

    Linux users:  None, both python and the necessary libraries should be natively installed.